-Engelbert went on to appear regularly in Las Vegas and toured throughout North America.
-In the spring of 2003, he collaborated with producer Art Greenhaw to record the Gospel album "Always Hear the Harmony: The Gospel Sessions"; joining Humperdinck on the album were The Jordanaires and the Blackwood Brothers Quartet.
+Engelbert went on to appear regularly in Las Vegas and tour throughout North America.
+In the Spring of 2003 he collaborated with producer Art Greenhaw to record the Gospel album "Always Hear the Harmony: The Gospel Sessions".
+Joining Humperdinck on the album were The Jordanaires and The Blackwood Brothers Quartet.
 The critically acclaimed album was nominated for a Grammy for Best Southern, Country or Bluegrass Gospel Album of the Year.
 In August 2005, Humperdinck auctioned his Harley-Davidson motorcycle on eBay to raise money for the County Air Ambulance in Leicestershire, where he spent much of his youth.
 In September 2007, he released "The Winding Road", as a tribute to British composers.
 On February 25th, 2009, Leicester City Council announced that Humperdinck would be given the Honorary Freedom of Leicester, along with author Sue Townsend and professional footballer Alan Birchenall.

 Not every venture was a success however.
 In 2010, Engelbert released "Tell Me Where It Hurts", an LP which failed to chart in either America or the UK.
 His 2012 schedule had him appearing in Chile, Lebanon and America as well as working on a new album.
-In a move that surprised many, the 75 year old crooner was selected to represent the UK at the 2012 Eurovision Song Contest.
+In a move that surprised many, the 75 year old singer was selected to represent the UK at the 2012 Eurovision Song Contest.
 His chosen song was called "Love Will Set You Free".
 Unfortunately, he finished in 25th place out of 26, coming in second to last in the voting with 12 points.